Could a Medicare Cost Plan be more cost-effective for you? Find out here.

 The Medicare Cost Plan was specifically designed to provide coverage for people living in areas with limited access to in-network Medicare providers.
 If you need medical care, a Medicare Cost Plan ensures you can see any provider who accepts Medicare and is available in a rural area.

 A Medicare Cost Plan may or may not offer prescription drug coverage.
-In either case, you can purchase stand-alone or supplemental drug coverage that fits your needs and gives you the best access to the medications you need.
+In either case, you can purchase a stand-alone Part D prescription drug plan that fits your needs and gives you the best access to the medications you need.
+Part D plans cover prescription needs.
+When evaluating plans, be sure to note the copays associated with the plan’s formulary, any preferred retailer, and the plan’s drug deductible.

 What are the eligibility requirements for a Medicare Cost Plan?